Adventures of the Future-Past (Competition)

 Additional swag, patches, and stickers (not shown)

-We’ll also be tossing in patches, stickers and T-shirts with our new graphics.
+We’ll also be tossing in patches and other stuff with our new graphics.
 Stay tuned for details.

 15* Additional Winners